 - Clone files.

 - Custom linearization tables.

 - Firmware signing.

 - OEM security password.

+- Comms Configuration password.

 Firmware

 From time to time, to provide new functionality or address known issues, Eurotherm may make new versions of the EPC2000 firmware available via the Eurotherm Firmware Management Tool.